Italy comes to Issaquah at Montalcino Ristorante Italiano - 2019's Best

-ISSAQUAH, Wash. — MONTALCINO RISTORANTE ITALIANO was voted Best RESTAURANT EASTSIDE in 2019's Best of Western Washington viewers choice poll.
+ISSAQUAH, Wash. — MONTALCINO RISTORANTE ITALIANO is the winner of BEST RESTAURANT, EASTSIDE in 2019's Best of Western Washington Viewer's Poll.

-You might feel like you've been transported to Italy when eating at Montalcino Ristorante Italiano, but make no mistake you're still in Washington.

 Husband and wife Rick and Reisa Ragan have owned the restaurant for about six months now.
 They've created an intimate dining experience that packs a big punch.
 The food and wine celebrate the Italian lifestyle.
 Each dish is prepared with passion using fresh seasonal ingredients.